 Introduction

 SoCal possesses the foremost position in the thermal power generation sector in Brazil.
-In addition to the successful development and financing of the first natural gas-fired power plant in the country, SoCal has a large portfolio of new gas-fired power generation projects under advanced development.
+In addition to the successful development of the first natural gas-fired power plant in the country, SoCal has a large portfolio of new gas-fired power generation projects in an advanced stages of development.
 When completed, these projects will represent a platform for the development of a truly integrated generation business with installed capacity of at least 2,700 MW and significant embedded flexibility and optionality.
 SoCal’s power generation assets and positions include:

-The Cuiabá integrated project, with a final projected capacity of 1,440 MW and a 630 km, 18-inch pipeline.
-Cuiabá I, with a total of 480 MW and an 18 inch pipeline, is are currently under construction, with the first 150 MW already in operation (running on diesel).
-Cuiabá II and Cuiabá III, with an additional 480 MW each, are under development, with Cuiabá II already having qualified for Emergency Plant Status with the Brazilian government and significant progress having been achieved on all development fronts, including land acquisition, turbine availability and fuel supply;
+The Cuiabá integrated project, with a final projected capacity of 1,440 MW and a 648 km, 18-inch pipeline.
+The Cuiabá Power Plant, with a total capacity of 480 MW and an 18 inch pipeline, is currently under construction, with the first 150 MW already in operation (running on diesel).
+Cuiabá II and Cuiabá III, with an additional 480 MW each, are under development, with Cuiabá II already having received Emergency Plant Status from the Brazilian government and significant progress having been achieved on all development fronts, including land acquisition, turbine availability and fuel supply;

 The Riogen project, with a total projected capacity of 960 MW.
-Riogen I, with a capacity of 480 MW has also qualified for Emergency Plant Status and can demonstrate advanced development status, including rights to acquire the land, gas supply arrangements, permitting and turbine availability; and
+Riogen I, with a capacity of 480 MW, has also received Emergency Plant Status and can demonstrate advanced development status, including rights to acquire the land, gas supply arrangements, permitting and turbine availability; and

-The Puerto Suarez project, with a total projected capacity of 145 MW.
-This fast-track project has the full support of the Bolivian government and is also at a stage of advanceddevelopment.
+The Puerto Suárez project, with a total projected capacity of 147 MW.
+This fast-track project has the full support of the Bolivian government and is also at an advanced stage of development.

-The ownership of Elektro, which enables Enron to enter into long-term contracts for up to 30% of its regulated demand and 100% of its unregulated demand, equivalent to an estimated 1,000 MW, together with its strong position on the gas supply side, make the thermal projects under development by Enron front-runners in the race to build gas-fired generation in Brazil.
+The ownership of Elektro, which enables Enron to enter into long-term contracts for up to 30% of Elektro’s regulated demand and 100% of its unregulated demand, equivalent to an estimated 1,000 MW, together with its strong position on the gas supply side, make the thermal projects under development by Enron front-runners in the race to build gas-fired generation in Brazil.
 Through alliances with other utilities, Enron is actively developing a total of about 2,000 MW of gas-fired generation capacity.
-Through its gas and power LDCs and pipelines, Enron can significantly mitigate the two largest obstacles to power plant development in Brazil:, which are securing gas supplies and obtaining a PPA.
+Through its gas and power LDCs and pipelines, Enron can significantly mitigate the two of the most difficult obstacles to power plant development in Brazil, which are securing gas supplies and obtaining a PPA.
 Moreover, the Cuiabá Project, which has involved the construction of a gas import pipeline as well as the power plant, has given Enron insight into and experience with the procedures required to obtain all the necessary permits, approvals, licenses (including environmental) and, equally importantly, limited recourse financing for the project.

-The combination of this experience, ownership interests in gas pipeline capacity (through Transredes and BBPL), distribution market share (through Elektro), and privileged access to flexible and low-cost Brazilian gas (through CEG/Riogas and the Gaspart LDCs), provide SoCal with a unique platform for the development of a substantial power generation business in Brazil.
+The combination of this experience, its ownership interests in gas pipeline capacity (through Transredes and BBPL), distribution market share (through Elektro), and privileged access to flexible and low-cost Brazilian gas (through CEG/CEG-Rio and the Gaspart LDCs), provide SoCal with a unique platform for the development of a substantial power generation business in Brazil.
 This generation business will form part of an integrated wholesale and retail energy business with flexibility and optionality as a result of:

 Access to interruptible sources of gas;